mumez/Historia/doc/Tutorial.md

 ### Important Notes

-1. **Event Persistence**: The `save:` method ensures that pending events (in this case, HsBankAccountBalanceChanged instances) are stored in the underlying repository.
+1. **Event Persistence**: The `save:` method ensures that pending events (in this case, HtBankAccountBalanceChanged instances) are stored in the underlying repository.
 This allows the framework to replay events and restore the state of the model at any point in time.
 2. **Consistency**: By centralizing the logic for deposits and withdrawals in the `ModelSpace`, you ensure that all operations are consistent and follow the same rules.
 3. **Error Handling**: In a real-world application, you should add error handling to check for conditions such as insufficient funds during withdrawals.